-Today it is much easier to get excited about Kurdistan (as 20 years ago it was for Chiapas) while militants despair over Billancourt.9 "Over there", at least, there are no resigned and drunken between proletarians and the middle classes, with "the Nation" [acting] as cement.
-"The transformation taking place in Rojava rests to some extent on a radical Kurdish identity and on [a] substantial middle class [...] contingent who, despite radical rhetoric, always have some interest in the continuity of capital and the state."3
+Today it is much easier to get excited about Kurdistan (as 20 years ago it was for Chiapas) while militants despair over Billancourt.
+Over there, at least, there are no resigned and mixes old community ties and new movements, in particular women, through a de facto alliance between proletarians and the middle classes, with "the Nation" [acting] as cement.
+"The transformation taking place in Rojava rests to some extent on a radical Kurdish identity and on [a] substantial middle class [...] contingent who, despite radical rhetoric, always have some interest in the continuity of capital and the state."